pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 Diego is the new application container orchestration technology that Pivotal Cloud Foundry will use by default to run your apps.

+Diego enables many new features and enhancements, details for which can be found here.

 #### Windows 2012 stack

 You can use the Windows .NET MSI to run Windows containers.